Board of Directors

 Dr. Gregory is a 2005 graduate from the University of Minnesota College of Veterinary Medicine.
 During school, she was a two-time AKC veterinary scholarship recipient, thanks to her involvement with the dog fancy.
 She has shown otterhounds in conformation, obedience, agility, and tracking since the late 1990s.
 Dr. Gregory has a special interest in reproduction, genetics, and canine sports medicine.
 She is currently studying to become a Diplomate for the American College of Theriogenologists.
 She is a member of the American Veterinary Medical Association and the Society for Theriogenology.

-Theodore Phillips, Secretary & Treasurer – Term: Two years
+Theodore Phillips, Secretary & Treasurer – Class of 2027

 Mr. Phillips joined AKC as an officer in May 2020 being appointed CFO.
 He has over 30 years of experience in Finance and Asset Management from public accounting and C-suite positions at exempt organizations.
 Ted serves as a member/presenter of the New York State CPA Society on the Not for Profit and Cybersecurity Committees.